U.S. Department of State Seal

 • Do not travel by road without an experienced local driver or guide.

-• Exercise particular vigilance along intercity highways, as banditry and carjacking have been known to occur.
+• Exercise vigilance along intercity highways, as banditry and carjacking have been known to occur.

 • Monitor local news for any reports of road disturbances, as protestors and demonstrators often use road blockage as a means of publicizing their grievances.

 Please refer to our Road Safety page for more information.
-We also suggest that you visit Bangladesh’s National Tourism Organization website.
+We also suggest that you visit Bangladesh’s National Tourism Board website.

 Public Transportation:

-• The U.S. Embassy prohibits U.S. government officials and their family members from using buses, trains, motorcycles, rickshaws, and compressed natural gas autorickshaws (CNGs) due to high accident rates and crime issues.
+• The U.S. Embassy prohibits U.S. government officials and their family members from using buses, trains, and motorcycles.

 • The Bangladeshi passenger rail system is antiquated and overburdened.
 Some political activists target rail lines during civil unrest by hurling explosives and removing rail ties from the tracks, making trips unusually dangerous and frequently causing cancellations.
 Even in peaceful times, foreigners are often the center of attention at many train stations because of the relatively atypical presence of foreign travelers on rail in the country.